uyefe/varDx/README.md

     <?php
     __halt_compiler();

     ```
-    (The newline at the end is important!)
+    (The trailing newline at the end is important!)
 This will stop PHP from parsing the data in your file, but will also not show anything when the file is accessed from the web.

     Here's a function which allows you to create files with these lines at the top easily:
     ```